An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence

 Finally, the right column of Fig.\ \ref{fig:fitV} shows the results of our solenoidal simulations.
-As discussed in more detail in \cite{Paper2}, the driving correlation time is not likely to have an indirect impact on the density distribution in these simulations, as it is is set by small-scale changes, and thus insensitive to the pattern of large-scale driving.
-In this case, $B\approx 1/3$ provides a good fit to all simulations, which we also plot in the upper central panel of Fig.\ \ref{fig:sigrho_sig2s}.
-Here we see that this expression is very close to the results eq.\ (\ref{eq:standardfit}) when $M_V \lesssim 8,$ although there are some hints that the standard fit does better at capturing the simulations results than our simplified model.
-Finally, the mean and skewness in the solenoidal case are well described by $\left<s\right>_{\rm V} M_{\rm V}^{-1}\approx -\frac{1}{7},$ and $\mu_{s,\rm V} \approx 0.1$ respectively.
+As discussed in more detail in \cite{Paper2}, the driving correlation time is not likely to have an indirect impact on the density distribution in these simulations.
+This is because the density distribution is set by small-scale changes, and is thus insensitive to the pattern of large-scale driving.
+In this case, $B\approx \frac{1}{3}$ provides a good fit to all simulations, which we also plot in the upper central panel of Fig.\ \ref{fig:sigrho_sig2s}.
+This expression is also very close to eq.\ (\ref{eq:standardfit}) when $M_{\rm V} \lesssim 8.$ In the solenoidal case, the mean and skewness are well described by $\left<s\right>_{\rm V} M_{\rm V}^{-1}\approx -\frac{1}{6},$ and $\mu_{s,\rm V} \approx 0.1$ respectively.